Ski Gear Review 4FRNT,TECNICA,MARKER | Taiyo Nakanishi

 ●Review:

-I've been a loyal TECNICA member for over 10 years.
-It's evolved every year, and in recent years I've come to trust it so much I've had no trouble finding more.
+I've been using TECNICA exclusively for over 10 years.
+It has evolved year after year, and in recent years I have come to trust it so much that I have no further needs.

-The walk mode switch lever has been updated, but I don't use it so I can't comment on how easy it is to use.
+The walk mode switch lever has been updated, but I don't use it so I can't comment on its usability.

-It has vertical and horizontal rigidity, allowing you to transfer power to the board firmly even on rough runs, and even when charging at high speeds, you can always transfer power to the board as you want, so you don't feel uneasy.
+It has rigidity both vertically and horizontally, allowing me to transfer power to the board firmly even on rough slopes, and I feel confident because I can always transfer power to the board exactly as I intend, even when going at high speeds.

-It's moderately soft, so I like the good balance that allows for smooth movement even in powder.
-I recommend it to those who use tech bindings and want to use them in a variety of situations on the mountain or at the ski resort.
+I like the good balance of having just the right amount of softness, which allows for smooth movements even in powder.
+I recommend it to those who use tech bindings and want to use it in various situations on the mountain and on the ski resort.

 Binding Review